christian-byrne/clementine/README.md

 ### TODO

+- [ ] Card buttons -> button group
+- [ ] Overlaid caption title on scroller view should be flush with bottom in 3-row grid view
+- [ ] On mobile scroller view
+  - [ ] keydown/keyup events need to be replaced with touch events
+- [ ] User profile content title -> clickable "view more" -> scroller view but filtered to only include items from that user
 - [ ] Photos on content cards -> carousels
 - [ ] New homepage corresponds to player pathway/loop analysis
   - [ ] leaderboard preview